toabi/BH3_Tools/README.md

-# Bio Harness 3 Tools
+# BioHarness 3 Tools

 This little C# program can download data form the BH3 in CSV format.
-It is compatible with [Mono](www.mono-project.com) so it should run everywhere but it excepcts unix-style devices.
+It is compatible with [Mono](www.mono-project.com), so it should run everywhere.
+It just excepcts unix-style devices to do serial communication with.
+It was never tested on Windows.

-It is based on the example code of the [BioHarness Bluetooth Developer Kit](http://bioharness.com/zephyr-labs/) but all windows specific and mono incompatible parts where removed.
+It is based on the example code of the [BioHarness Bluetooth Developer Kit](http://bioharness.com/zephyr-labs/) but all the Windows-specific and Mono-incompatible parts where removed.

 ## Installation